OlliJ5/higher-lower-game/README.md

 # HIGHER OR LOWER GAME

 Higher or lower game NBA edition.
+The objective of the game is to guess which player is averaging more points per game during the current NBA season.
+See how many you can get in a row.
+My personal best while playing during the development was around 30.

 The game can be played [here.](https://higher-lower-nba.herokuapp.com/)